How (and Why) to Blog Your Retirement

 Lastly, you will be a mentor for those who are willing to learn, and people will love you for it.

-As you can see, it is a very good and fulfilling hobby, and if you have some extra time on your hands, you can truly excel in your field.
-Once you retire, you will have a lot of free time to devote to blogging and you are certainly going to love it.
+As you can see, having a blog can be a fulfilling hobby, and if you have some extra time on your hands, you can truly excel in your field.